For reasons I explained in this post, I usually recommend skipping the extended warranty when you buy a new computer or mobile device.

-If having your new computer covered by an extended warranty gives you a warm and fuzzy feeling and lets you sleep well at night, then I’d say it’s money well spent.
+If having your new computer or other device covered by an extended warranty gives you a warm and fuzzy feeling and lets you sleep well at night, then I’d say it’s money well spent.

 If it won’t, I recommend that you request a free replacement battery under AppleCare.
-You should also do the same for any covered Apple mobile devices that were purchased after April 10.
+You should also do the same for any other covered Apple devices.

 If you can get a new one installed in your device for free under AppleCare, why not do it now and reap the benefits of that expensive AppleCare Protection Plan?